Unrefined Yellow & Ivory Shea Butter

 Where Does Our Shea Butter Come From?

-We source our Shea Butter from Tamale, Northern Ghana.
+We source our Shea Butter directly from a farm in Tamale, Northern Ghana.
 Shea Butter comes from the kernel of an African Shea Tree fruit.
 Shea fruit resembles a drupe fruit and is very nutritious.
 The African Shea Tree (commonly known as Butyrospermum parkii or Vitellaria paradoxa ) is found along the West African Savannah region.
 Shea Trees can live up to 200 years and grow up to 49.2 feet tall.
 Our Shea trees are grown WITHOUT the use of pesticides, artificial fertilizers, and any other artificial agents.
 In most parts of West Africa, destruction of the Shea Tree is forbidden due to its economic, health and social benefits.

 A Few Shea Butter Benefits: